Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Simulated deformations test set - CT}

 We tested the performance of DCNN-Match and the DIR pipeline on a curated dataset of 121 CT scans belonging to 121 patients, who received radiation treatment for cervical cancer.
-The mean field-of-view (FOV) of acquisition of the CT scans was 546 mm $\times$ 546 mm $\times$ 368 mm and the scans were resampled to 2 mm $\times$ 2 mm $\times$ 2 mm voxel spacing.
-The available CT scans were used as target images and to assess the performance of the DIR pipeline quantitatively, corresponding source images were simulated by applying random elastic transformations to the target CT scans according to the method described in the section \ref{subsection:train-val-set} above.
-An example of the simulated deformation and the obtained source CT is shown in Fig. \ref{fig:contrast example} (a).
+The mean FOV of acquisition of the CT scans was 546 mm $\times$ 546 mm $\times$ 368 mm and the scans were resampled to 2 mm $\times$ 2 mm $\times$ 2 mm voxel spacing.
+The available CT scans were used as target images and corresponding source images were simulated by applying random elastic transformations to the target CT scans according to the method described in the section \ref{sec:implementation} above.
+Further, an example of the simulated deformation and the obtained source CT is shown in Figure \ref{fig:contrast example} (a).

+In each pair of target and source image, 100 corresponding locations were sampled with uniform random distribution.
+These sampled locations were used as validation landmarks for assessing the performance of DCNN-Match and the DIR pipeline.